dtcenter/METcalcpy/README.md

 Instructions for installing the metcalcpy package locally
 ---------------------------------------------------------
 - activate your conda environment (i.e. 'conda activate your-conda-env-name')
-- from within your active conda environment, cd to the METcalcpy/ directory, where you will see the setup.py script
+- from within your active conda environment, cd to the METcalcpy/ directory, where you will see the file pyproject.toml
 - from this directory, run the following on the command line: pip install -e .
 - the -e option stands for editable, which is useful in that you can update your METcalcpy/metcalcpy source without reinstalling it
-- the . indicates that you should search the current directory for the setup.py script
+- the . indicates that you should search the current directory for the pyproject.toml file.

 - use metcalcpy package via import statement:
   - Examples: